clebera1/BegreenInventory/README.md

 ## In addition to CRUD, I implement other features such as:
 + See the more recently variety planted on a bench
-+ Search varietys by their id or name
++ Search varietys by their name, date, allotment and/or benches
-+ See which variety/allotment is planted on the benches